All Episodes

 And so it was length of time around people in the same air and combining people and telling they couldn't even go out, you know, side was really the opposite of what we should have done.

-So really what's sad about this is the kind of science we followed is sort of 14th century.
+So really, what's sad about this is the kind of science we followed is sort of 14th century.

 He secluded himself, which kind of worked a little bit, but they mostly burned candles around him to try to burn the miasma, the mysterious horses in the air.

-Putting up plexiglass around your kid, it it it looks like you're you know, it looks moronic, and it is, but MIT scientists studied this and said you're better off having better circulation, and the plexiglass actually interrupts the circulation of the class and actually makes it more likely.
+But MIT scientists studied this and said you're better off having better circulation, and the plexiglass actually interrupts the circulation of the class and actually makes it more likely.

-We found out that most of them don't work, particularly with aerosolized things, it goes right around your mask.
+Mask, we found out that most of them don't work, particularly with aerosolized things.

 And then they say, well, it only goes six feet.